liz3/NativeJS/README.md

 # NativeJS
-A set of bindings between Java and JS, this allowes to execute almost every java code on javascript
+A set of bindings between Java and JS, this allows to execute almost every java code on javascript